The lifetime of micron scale topological chiral magnetic states with atomic resolution: Conclusions

 Exploiting the sparse structure of the Hessian matrix for energy in the Heisenberg-like model with short-range interaction, we developed the BRD method for fast computing the determinant of the Hessians, and have applied the results to calculate the lifetimes of magnetic systems in HTST.

 The method has relatively small memory requirements, and at any time, only a block corresponding to one layer of the system should be stored in memory.
 The computational complexity of the method is linear in the number of layers, which makes it possible to use the method for calculating the lifetimes of large systems with millions of magnetic moments systems with millions of spins.
-In some cases BRD method can be used for computation of systems with billions of atoms, precisely for prolonged system, e.g. for lattice $10^9\times 10$ computation times is of the same order as for lattice $10^3\times 10^3$.
+In some cases the BRD method can be used for computation of systems with billions of atoms, specifically for elongated systems: for a $10^9\times 10$ lattice, computation time is of the same order as for $10^3\times 10^3$.

 Above, we gave explicit formulas for computation of the determinants of block tridiagonal matrices, which can be easily generalized to a general banded matrix.
-The formulas are recurrent, and we computed all the required matrices layer by layer, using parallelism only for block multiplication and for matrix inversion.
+The formulas are recursive, and we computed all the required matrices layer by layer, using parallelism only for block multiplication and for matrix inversion.
 Further improvements of the performance can be achieved implementing parallel techniques, e.g. see \cite{BCR88, MLP94, KN14, N18}.

-In the benchmarks above, we excluded from the analysis skyrmion structures with periodic boundary conditions, due to the existence of zero modes, that is, state transformations with conservation of its energy.
+In the benchmarks above, we excluded from the analysis Sk structures with periodic boundary conditions, due to the existence of zero modes, that is, state transformations with conservation of its energy.
 HTST is inapplicable in this case; however, in the further development of the theory, one should take into account the zero or quasi-zero modes, when the eigenvalues of the Hessian matrix are close to zero.

 In this case, the integrals in the section \ref{sec:rate} cannot be estimated for infinite regions, but the volume of zero modes should appear in the answer.
-Moreover, if the number of zero modes is different in the minimum and TS, then the prefuctor in the Arrhenius law will depend on the temperature.
+Moreover, if the number of zero modes is different in the minimum and TS, then the prefactor in the Arrhenius law will depend on the temperature.
 Sometimes the volumes of the zero modes can be easily estimated, as for the translational modes.
-However, in general (for example, rotation modes for a pair of skyrmions, oscillatory modes for a skyrmion tube, or quasi-zero modes for Hopfions) this is a complex problem beyond the scope of this article.
+However, in general (for example, rotation modes for a pair of Sks, oscillatory modes for a Sk tube, or quasi-zero modes for Hopfions) this is a complex problem beyond the scope of this article.
 This problem will be addressed elsewhere.